-Daniel Henninger at OpinionJournal writes about bloggers using the web as public therapy and self-medication:
+Daniel Henninger at OpinionJournal writes about bloggers using the web as

 The human species has spent several hundred thousand years sorting through which emotions and marginal neuroses to keep under control and which to release.
 Now, with a keyboard, people overnight are "free" to unburden and unhinge themselves continuously and exponentially.
 One researcher quotes the entry-page of a teenage girl's blog: "You are now entering my world.
 My pain.
 My mind.
 My thoughts.
 My emotions.
 Enter with caution and an open mind."